elastic/elasticsearch-labs/example-apps/ElasticDocs_GPT/README.md

 This application supports the popular Elastic blog [ChatGPT and Elasticsearch: OpenAI meets private data](https://www.elastic.co/blog/chatgpt-elasticsearch-openai-meets-private-data).

+ℹ️ This application uses the ChatGPT API with your own UI.
+If you want to use the ChatGPT UI, see the [ElasticGPT plugin](../ElasticGPT_Plugin/README.md).

 ## Overview

 The following diagram shows the high level architecture of the application: